 Are you a new DSLR user trying to figure out the various settings?
 In this series of posts, I’ll be explaining terms like “aperature,” “shutter speed,” “ISO,” and “white balance.”
 Settle in while I unpack camera settings for dummies, specifically answering the question: “What is aperature?”
 Not that you’re a dummy, just a newbie, that perhaps feels like a dummy.

-What Is Aperature
+What Is Aperature?

-Aperature is a crucial camera setting for obtaining depth of field, exposure, sharpness, and focus.
+Aperature is a camera setting used for obtaining depth of field, exposure, sharpness, and focus.
 Imagine aperature as one of three legs on a stool, alongside shutter speed and ISO.
 To keep the stool balanced, which is represented by a properly exposed image, each setting needs to work in conjunction with the other.
 I like the analogy of aperature being akin to the pupil of an eye, only in this case, it’s the opening of the camera lens.
 The larger the aperature, the more light that reaches the camera sensor.
 The smaller the aperature, the less light the sensor receives.

 Typically, but not always, smaller aperatures correlate with slower shutter speeds, and larger aperatures with faster shutter speeds.
 Together, they determine exposure or how light or the dark an image will be.
 Aperature also controls depth of field.
 The smaller the aperature, the greater the depth of field, meaning both the foreground and background of a scene would be in focus.
 Conversely, the wider the aperature, the more shallow the depth of field.
 Large aperatures are amazing for creating gorgeous blurred backgrounds, referred to as bokeh.
 Bokeh is particularly suited for portraiture where you want the focus to be directly on the subject.